vckyou/Reforestation/README.md

-## What do you call cheese by itself?
-Provolone.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.